 Wake County Coronavirus (COVID-19) Updates

-The emergency directive of Former Chief Justice Cheri Beasley postponing non-essential, in-person court proceedings for 30 days, beginning December 14, 2020, is set to expire on January 13, 2021.
+The emergency directive of Former Chief Justice Cheri Beasley postponing non-essential, in-person court proceedings for 30 days, beginning December 14, 2020, expired on January 13, 2021.
 Chief Justice Paul Newby has indicated his intention to leave operational decisions to local jurisdictions who can best determine the public health requirements.
-As a result, we intend to expand court operations in the 10th Judicial District (Wake County) at the start of the January 19, 2021 session1 as set out in the following pages.
+As a result, we expanded court operations in the 10th Judicial District (Wake County) at the start of the January 19, 2021, session1 as set out in the following pages.
 The information contained herein is contingent upon further orders of Chief Justice Newby and Governor Cooper.

 Clerk and court offices in the Wake County Courthouse and Justice Center remain open for business.
 Please see the attached memo for full details regarding the modifications to court operations.